-The Rundfunkbeitrag is most simply described as a licence fee for public service broadcasting.
+The Rundfunkbeitrag is a licence fee for public service broadcasting.

-It covers the cost of producing radio and TV programmes, as well as some of the offshoot services, from the TV stations ARD (Das Erste) and ZDF (Zweites Deutsches Fernsehen) and Deutschlandradio.
+It funds the production of radio, TV, and other services from the broadcasters ARD (Das Erste), ZDF (Zweites Deutsches Fernsehen) and Deutschlandradio.

 This also includes the regional TV and radio broadcasters such as SWR, HR, BR, RBB, NDR, MDR, WDR etc, which are also publicly funded bodies.